 What is Masala Chai?

 There is no Indian street that runs longer than 5 kms without a quaint, shanty looking ‘Chai Stall’ somewhere!!

-It is one of those beverages that Indians just can’t do without, regardless of any socio-economic status!!
+It is a warming cup of ‘garam masala chai’ that Indians just can’t do without, regardless of any socio-economic status!!

 Indian Masala chai is a flavour that binds the entire nation together.

-An authentic masala chai is a sweet Indian milk tea brewed on low flame till the smell of milk & black tea leaves infused with spices fills the air, before being poured into small shot glasses.
+An authentic masala chai also known as ‘desi chai’ in Hindi, is a sweet Indian milk tea brewed on low flame till the smell of milk & black tea leaves infused with spices fills the air, before being poured into small shot glasses.

 OOh, the joy of wrapping your hands around the hot cup or glass (if at the stall) and sniffing through the exotic smell is an emotionally engulfing experience in itself without even taking the first sip.

 If you are a coffee shop ‘Chai Latte’ fan then I highly recommend you to try the authentic Indian spice tea experience and understand the story behind Indian chai tea latte.

 Like most Indian dishes there is no set authentic masala chai recipe.